 - Proxying request processor.
 This request processor is responsible for passing allowed operations through a load balancing algorithm.
-Proxy transformations can be applied to requests and responses that are processed. - Entry-balancing request processor.
+Proxy transformations can be applied to requests and responses that are processed.
+Multiple servers may be configured to provide high availability and load balancing, and various transformations may be applied to requests and responses that are processed. - Entry-balancing request processor.
 This request processor is used to distribute entries under a common parent entry among multiple backend sets.
 A backend set is a collection of replicated directory servers that contain identical portions of the data.
 This request processor uses multiple, subordinate proxying request processors to process operations and maintains in-memory indexes to speed the processing of specific search and modify operations. - Failover request processor.
 This request processor performs ordered failover between subordinate proxying processors, sometimes with different behavior for different types of operations.
 For example, you could use a failover request processor to achieve round-robin load balancing for read operations but failover load-balancing for writes